 Dear Sir,

-We refer to our letters seeking Extension of Time for completion of the Works submitted, vide letter no. 2134, dated 07th July’2025 and also our letter dated ____ concerning the Supplementary Agreement signed between us on 12th March 2024.
+We refer to our letters seeking Extension of Time for completion of the Works submitted, vide letter no. 2134, dated 07th July’2025 and also our letter dated ____ concerning the Supplementary Agreement signed between us on 12th March 2024, not being capable of given effect.
 With the present letter, we submit our request for payment of compensation for all the consequences arising from delay and disruptions to the Works, since inception of the Contract till 30th June 2025.

 A perusal of our letter seeking Extension of Time for completion of the Works, would show that the governing reasons for delay in completion of the Works included the following: